PAKalucki/wingologrotate/README.md

 ### About
-This project attempts to implement service similiar to unix logrotate as windows doesn't really have a valid equivalent.
+This project attempts to implement Windows service similiar to unix logrotate as windows doesn't really have a valid equivalent.

 ### Features
 - Delete or rotate logs (or any files really)